yfragment/chinesestudy/README.md

 Install [Python](https://www.python.org/).

-Download this repository
+Download this repository.

-Open a terminal or command prompt and cd into the repository folder
+Open a terminal or command prompt and cd into the repository folder.

 To install dependencies, run
 ```